 The website of Aeolian instrument enthusiast Uli Whal presents a large collection of Aeolian articles and information in both English and German languages.
-Being an older-style site, it does require some exploration to locate the detailed information wanted, however, it's well worth the effort.
+Being an older-style website, it does require some exploration to locate the detailed information wanted; however, it's well worth the effort.

 There's an extensive collection of wind generated sounds you can listen to in MP3 format.
-Aside from the musical sounds produced by an assortment of Aeolian harps, you'll be fascinated by the ethereal sounds created by the blowing wind on power transmission lines, telephone poles, kite musical instruments, kite lines, wind harmonicas, and even a Portuguese windmill near Lisbon.
+Aside from the musical sounds produced by an assortment of Aeolian harps, you'll be amazed when hearing the ethereal sounds created by the blowing wind on power transmission lines, telephone poles, kite musical instruments, kite lines, wind harmonicas, and even a Portuguese windmill near Lisbon.

 Of special interest to Aeolian fans is Whal's detailed instruction and examples of how his recordings were made.
 Plus, he describes how to build and use a simple yet effective tin can resonator for amplifying the wind sound that's similar to the string telephones we made as children.

-Whal also describes how to make a contact microphone to transfer Aeolian sounds to the input on a recording device using a piezo electric disc.
+Whal also describes how to make a contact microphone to transfer Aeolian sounds to the input on a recording device using a simple piezo electric disc.

-Piezo discs (disks) can be found at most music stores, or they can be easily purchased online from Amazon, and they cost very little.
-They are used by hobbyists for installing in cigar box guitars and homemade musical instruments.
-However, they are perfect for use with Aeolian harps and the capturing of most wind-generated sounds.
+Piezo discs (disks) can be purchased at most music stores, or they can be easily bought online from Amazon, and they cost very little.
+They are used by hobbyists for installing in cigar box guitars and homemade musical instruments; however, they are perfect for use with Aeolian harps and the capturing of most wind-generated sounds.

 Instructions for using piezo discs as a simple contact microphone are given online, courtesy of Richard Lerman, Arizona State University West.